One of the Scrum gurus – Jeff Sutherland – once said: “Greatness can’t be imposed; it has to come from within. But it does live within all of us.”

 - Sprint Planning Meeting: All tasks set for the following sprint are identified during this meeting.
 Basically, it means that during SPM each team member finds out what they will do during the next few weeks.
 SPM should be held prior to the sprint so that everyone has a chance to determine if they can complete all assigned tasks on time.

-- Daily Scrum: To ensure that the whole Scrum team is on the right track and that the work progresses as intended, the team gathers every day for a short meeting to update each other and briefly report on the status of the tasks.
+- Daily Scrum: To ensure that the whole Scrum team is on the right track to achieve the defined sprint goal and that the work progresses as intended, the team gathers every day for daily Scrum meetings to update each other and briefly report on the status of the tasks.

-- Sprint review: The Scrum team presents what they have managed to complete and what still needs to be done.
+- Sprint review: During the sprint review meeting, the Scrum team presents what they have managed to complete and what still needs to be done.

 - Once the sprint is finished, the team gathers for the Sprint Retrospective meeting, where they have a chance to make some suggestions or share some ideas.
-Based on the conclusions from this meeting, they can introduce improvements to the following sprints.
+Based on the conclusions from this meeting, they can introduce improvements to the next sprint planning.

 Keep in mind that the Scrum process flow can be customised and adjusted to your software project.
 Whatever suits your and the Scrum team’s needs!